 By Suzanne W. Churchill

-This slideshow, co-created by Lindsay Rufolo, compiles Mina Loy’s signatures from the Mina Loy Papers in the Beinecke Digital Collections.1 Since much of Loy’s work is inconsistently dated, we cannot guarantee a precise chronology.
-Rather than viewing these signatures as a steady evolution of Loy’s autograph, consider them a display of her ingenuity, her capacity for self-invention, and her signature style, which remains ever “open to mutation.”2
+The above slideshow, co-created by Lindsay Rufolo, extracts Mina Loy’s signatures from her letters in the Mina Loy Papers in the Beinecke Digital Collections.1 Since much of Loy’s work is inconsistently dated, we cannot guarantee a precise chronology.
+Rather than viewing these signatures as a steady evolution of Loy’s autograph, consider them a display of her ingenuity, capacity for self-invention, and signature style—which inspired our own site logo.

 Read on for discussions of: